suchm/MS-CSV-Converter/README.md

 header: If true the first line of data is formatted as titles, otherwise the standard formatting is used.
 group:  If true the second line of data is formatted as group elements, otherwise the standard formatting is used.
 ```
+5. Once the HTML table has initially loaded you can make further updates by either running the WP_CLI command `wp csv_update` or setting up a cron job to run the command automatically.
+The WP_CLI command checks if a new .csv file has been uploaded to the same file path and if so reloads the HTML table.
+If a new file path is used the WP_CLI command doesn't need to be run.

 You should now be all set!